 The unique dual-degree engineering programs at Elon support students in working toward two degrees: one from Elon and one from an engineering university.
-Elon currently has affiliations with North Carolina State University, Georgia Tech, Pennsylvania Sate University, Virginia Tech, Columbia University, Washington University in St. Louis and North Carolina A&T State University.
+Elon currently has affiliations with North Carolina State University, Georgia Tech, Pennsylvania Sate University, Virginia Tech, Columbia University, Notre Dame University, Washington University in St. Louis, University of South Carolina, and North Carolina A&T State University.
 The student will complete three years at Elon.
 These years will include a full array of science, mathematics, computer science and general studies courses along with their discipline-specific courses.
 Also included will be foundational engineering courses every fall and spring taught by engineering faculty.
 After finishing these three years at Elon and also satisfying the entry requirements of the affiliate engineering university, the student will transfer to this engineering institution, normally for two more years.
-Upon completion of these years of study, a student will receive either a B.S. degree from Elon in Engineering Physics, Environmental Studies/Environmental Engineering or Engineering Mathematics or an A.B. degree in Chemistry/Chemical Engineering or Computer Science/Engineering.
+Upon completion of these years of study, a student will receive either a B.S. degree from Elon in Engineering Physics, Engineering Mathematics or Bio-Physics/Biomedical Engineering or an A.B. degree in Chemistry/Chemical Engineering, Computer Science/ Engineering or Environmental Studies/Environmental Engineering.
 Students will also receive a B.S. degree from the engineering school in an engineering area of choice.
-Students must complete Elon's General Studies program requirements, the engineering core and one of the five options listed below.
+Students must complete Elon's General Studies program requirements, the engineering core and one of the six options listed below.